aaronjasso/How_to_use_Femap_Scripts/README.md

+###### Note: This document is in works and will be updated regularly until all three methods are explained

 ## How to use Femap API Scripts

 Femap scripts are an extremely powerful tool with many potential uses.
 Scripts can be used to automate tedious tasks, improve the user interface of a feature, perform complex analysis or modeling tasks, combine often-used sequences into a single operation, and many other productivity-driven purposes.